Website theme or custom design – what is the difference?

 A website theme is basically a finished “look and feel”, which gives you not only the design but also the “skin” which can be installed on a content management system (CMS) like WordPress or Umbraco and ecommerce systems like Magento.

-The website theme is usually installed by a developer and then updated to match your company’s brand by inserting your logo, changing the color scheme, updating email configurations, etc. Note that not all themes can be used out-of-the-box without some updates/configurations, which are usually done by a developer or a tech-savvy marketing person.
+The website theme is usually installed by a developer and then updated to match your company’s brand by uploading your logo, changing the color scheme, updating email configurations, etc. Note that not all themes can be used out-of-the-box without some updates/configurations, which are usually done by a developer or a tech-savvy marketing person.

-On the other hand, a custom design is a design created by a designer that meets your brand requirements 100%.
+On the other hand, a custom design is a unique design created by a designer that meets your brand requirements 100%.
 After the design is finished, a developer then takes over and implements the design on your chosen CMS or ecommerce system.

 With a custom design, you can certainly get what you want; however, the cost is also higher and the setup time is longer because of the work involved.